Retro-Devils/Mugen-Pi-4/README.md

 - If successful your game should be under wine/games/mugenfoldername/ in retropie.

-# How to configure controls?
+# How do i configure controls? (for games other than mugen)

 - Open pixel desktop